anurag-1711/FlightsAndSearchService/README.md

 ```

 - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and then execute `npx sequelize db:migrate` to create the database and the tables.

 ## DB Design

 - Airplane Table
 - Flight
 - Airports
 - City

 - A flight belongs to an airplane but one airplane can be used for multiple flights
 - A city has many airports but an airport belongs to only one city
 - One airport can have multiple flights but a flight can only have one airport

+## Tables

+### City -> id, name, createdAt, updatedAt

+### Airport -> id, name, address, cityId, createdAt, updatedAt

+Relationships -> A city has many airports but an airport belongs to only one city (One to Many)